Trippier injury update as Newcastle star hobbles off after scoring brilliant free-kick winner against Aston...

-Trippier injury update as Newcastle star hobbles off after scoring brilliant free-kick winner against Aston Villa
+Newcastle star Trippier suffers broken foot after scoring brilliant free-kick winner against Aston Villa

-Eddie Howe has given an update on Kieran Trippier's injury after seeing the Newcastle star hobble off during his side's win against Aston Villa.
+Newcastle have confirmed that Kieran Trippier suffered a broken foot in their win against Aston Villa at St James' Park.

 Newcastle moved four points clear of the relegation zone with a crucial 1-0 home victory over Villa on Sunday.